mandrasch/ddev-codespaces-demo/README.md

 # ddev-codespaces-demo
-Simple hello world demo for DDEV + codespaces
+Simple hello world demo for DDEV + codespaces for https://github.com/ddev/ddev/issues/5288

 For more advanced examples, see:
 - https://github.com/mandrasch/ddev-craftcms-vite